chigozie-i/Data-Source-Files/README.md

 When updating a file path, it's crucial to reconnect to the same file with its original structure intact.
 Any modifications to the file's structure, such as column deletions or renaming, can disrupt the reporting model.

 Power Query provides many ways for you to accomplish this task.

-•	Data source settings.
+- Data source settings
-•	Query settings.
+- Query settings
-•	Advanced Editor.
+- Advanced Editor

 In the Queries section of Power BI desktop Home tab, select Transform data, and then Data source settings.

 ![File Path](https://github.com/chigozie-i/Data-Source-Files/blob/main/File%20Path.png)